Braftovi 50 mg hard capsules

 Colorectal cancer

-In both melanoma and colorectal cancer populations, due to a very small number of patients treated in the age subgroup of patients aged ≥ 75 years, differences in the incidence of adverse reactions compared to patients aged < 75 years could not be assessed.
+In the colorectal cancer population, due to a very small number of patients treated in the age subgroup of patients aged ≥ 75 years, differences in the incidence of adverse reactions compared to patients aged < 75 years could not be assessed.

 Reporting of suspected adverse reactions